 Sign the Petition to suspend

-GADIM aims to bring together like-minded organizations at local, national, regional and international level, experts, academics and individual advocates that:
+GADIM aims to bring together experts, academics, individual advocates and like-minded organizations at the local, national, regional and international levels that:

 (A) share a mission of promoting the rights of people with disability; and

 (B) have agreed to work collaboratively towards that mission by adopting a joint strategy for use of the media, in particular the mainstream media, as a tool to shape cultural attitudes and perspectives in line with their shared mission.

 However, the success of such an initiative will depend on the reach of networks at all levels to promote the GADIM's work and message.
 As such, it will be important to identify not only active participants in the Alliance but also partners (including those outside the disability sector) that can assist to amplify and distribute its message.

 - companies and governments that can include people with disabilities in media.